 Being born long after IQ but Emotional Intelligence (EQ) has become the current trend for self-development.
 One of many reasons that put EQ in the hearts of so many people is its accurate reflection of human’s social nature.
 High IQ can help a person think and reason quickly, but high EQ will support people connect and cooperate for sustainable development because a high EQ person is able to build effective reciprocal relationships due to his/her ability to manage own emotions and others’.

-If you consider having relationships are not important elements in your pursuit of career success, you don’t need to pay any attention to EQ nor its practice.
-In fact, how many percent of your success are solely based on your efforts, and how many percent are based on others’ support?
+If you consider having relationships are not an important element in your pursuit of career success, you don’t need to pay any attention to EQ or its practice.
+In fact, how many per cent of your success is solely based on your efforts, and how many per cent is based on others’ support?

 Think of a time when you failed, what were the reasons?
 Would it have been better if you had been alone or had had support from others?

 Hope that you've found your own answer to the question "How important EQ/Relationship is to the success of your career?".
 It is without a doubt that EQ plays an important role in career success.
 There are more and more books, materials and courses about EQ as the demand for potential unlock and ability nurturing become a norm.
 But appearances can be deceiving.
 Beware of the common misconceptions related to EQ.

 Read more: The simplest way to increase your EQ